inigo-exp/inigo-exp/README.md

-# 👋 Hi there, I'm Iñigo Expósito Castro
+# 👋 Hi there, I'm Iñigo

 Welcome to my GitHub profile (@inigo-exp)!
 I'm a Data Scientist with a strong background in Statistics and Mathematics, passionate about applying Machine Learning and Generative AI to real-world problems.